adamkurtyak/adamkurtyak.github.io/ReadMe.md

 - **[LinkedIn](http://www.linkedin.com/in/adamkurtyak)**

 ## <span>Professional Summary:</span>
 Equipped with a solid background in statistics and spatial analysis along with more than 9 years of relevant experience, I always feel at home dealing with complex datasets.
-Interested in continuous learning, I am now advancing my career towards becoming an Analytics Engineer to continue developing my skills.
+Committed to continuous learning, I am now advancing my career towards becoming an Analytics Engineer to further develop my skills.

 ## <span>Experience:</span>